harshchandgotia/DocSearch-AI/README.md

 1. **PDF Upload & Conversion**: Converts PDFs into images using `pdf2image`.
 2. **Text Extraction**: Extracts text from images via EasyOCR.
 3. **Vectorization**: Splits extracted text and embeds it using `all-MiniLM-L6-v2`.
-4. **Indexing**: Stores embeddings in Pinecone for semantic retrieval.
+4. **Indexing**: Stores embeddings in Pinecone for semantic retrieval, with metadata linking them to their document ID.
-5. **Query Handling**: Uses LangChain RetrievalQA to fetch and answer user questions.
+5. **Query Handling**: Uses LangChain RetrievalQA to fetch and answer user questions, which are mapped to document IDs.

 ## Installation